tuhinjubcse/FEVER-EMNLP/README.md

 # FEVER-EMNLP
-This repository contains the code for COLUMBIA NLP's submission to FEVER
+This repository contains the code for COLUMBIA NLP's submission to FEVER (Fact Extraction and Verification Workshop) ,EMNLP 2018